Best Sleeping bags for kids

 Big Agnes is a mummy-style sleeping bag for campers 4’5” to 5’6”.
 It includes a no-draft collar, zipper, and wedge, and is suitable for temperatures as low as 15°F.

-I love Big Agnes because it not only grows with the camper but includes an integrated half-sleep mat sleeve.
-This keeps the upper portion of the sleeping pad in place but lets little campers move their feet easily.
+I love Big Agnes because it not only grows with your little camper but includes an integrated half-sleep mat sleeve.
+This keeps the upper portion of the sleeping pad in place but lets your kids move their feet easily.
 This is a great sleeping bag.

 Pros: Mummy-style bag for added warmth.
 Adjustable inner drawstring to extend.
 Includes stuff sack.